About the Program

-The training programs are designed to foster clinical and academic excellence, providing a sophisticated understanding of our field and its central role in cancer patient care.
-The Department of Radiation Oncology, with its commitment to multidisciplinary care and its shared facilities, provides an environment in which residents are exposed to the interdisciplinary management of cancer.
+Our residency programs are designed to foster clinical and academic excellence, providing an advanced understanding of our field and its central role in cancer patient care.
+The Department of Radiation Oncology, with its commitment to multidisciplinary care and its shared facilities, provided an environment in which residents are exposed to the interdisciplinary management of cancer.
 The academic community provides a close and supportive environment where residents can learn and thrive.
 Our conference is a showcase of superb teaching by some of the most prominent educators and researchers in Radiation Oncology.
 Furthermore, our residents can interact with specialists in allied disciplines who are world-class clinical practitioners and renowned academic researchers.
 Upon completion of the program, physicians are ready to meet the demands of and succeed in an academic center or a private practice.

 The Radiation Oncology Residency Program has successfully matched for 2020.
 Congratulations to:

 - Lauren Mount, MD - American University of Osteopathic

 - Olga Russial, DO - Philadelphia College of Medicine

 - David Ouellette, PhD - AY 2020 (medical physics) - Stonybrook Hospital

 On July 1, 2020, we welcomed the following new members to our team.

 - Christopher Tricario, MD - Washington State University in St. Louis

 - David Ouellette, PhD - (Medical physics) - Stonybrook Hospital

 For more information about our program, please contact: